Zero Day Threat Protection for Your Network

 - Provides an additional layer of security.
 Virtual patching provides security controls to components in the IT infrastructures for which patches are no longer issued (e.g., legacy systems and end-of-support OSs like Windows Server 2008) or are prohibitively costly to patch.

 - Provides flexibility.
 Virtual patching reduces the need to roll out workarounds or emergency security patches.
 It eases the task, for instance, of gauging specific points in the network that require patching (or if a patch needs to be applied to all systems).

 - Customer-wide protection.
 With cloud-native virtual patching, IT teams don't need to worry about maintaining the patching system itself.
 Cloud-native systems streamline the patching process allowing all their customers to be protected.

-For cloud or hybrid infrastructure organizations, Trend Micro Cloud One™ – Workload Security uses Trend Micro search capabilities to detect hosts where suspicious activity may be occurring.
+For cloud or hybrid infrastructure organizations, Endpoint Security search capabilities can detect hosts where suspicious activity may be occurring.
 Preventative measures in the form of rules, filters, and detection capabilities for additional levels of protection.
-Furthermore, Workload Security provides trusted domain filtering, only allowing traffic from known and trusted domains while allowing access by location through geolocation and domain filtering.
+Furthermore, Endpoint Security provides trusted domain filtering, only allowing traffic from known and trusted domains while allowing access by location through geolocation and domain filtering.
 This allows organizations to shrink their digital attack surface by limiting a variety of threats.

 MITRE is a not-for-profit organization that works to solve problems for a safer world.
 MITRE ATT&CK, a globally available free database used to create threat models, mitigates the threat of cyberattacks.
-The MITRE ATT&CK cybersecurity software evaluation cited Trend Micro as providing exceptional attack protection, and Trend Vision One™ was able to detect 100% of critical attack steps as well as achieve first place in the protection category.
+The most recent MITRE ATT&CK cybersecurity software evaluation cited Trend Micro as providing exceptional attack protection, and Trend Vision One™ was able to detect 100% of critical attack steps as well as achieve first place in the protection category.